Results revealed from Duke University’s autism study

 • In most of the measures, there were no advantages of allogeneic or autologous cord blood identified.
 However, on the Clinical Global Impression-Improvement scale, only children receiving allogeneic cord blood showed improvement compared to the placebo

 • In the study, allogeneic cord blood was given at a higher dose than autologous cord blood, meaning that it wasn’t possible to know whether this advantage was due to cell source or increased dose

 In conclusion, these results demonstrate encouraging news for children aged 4-7 with a non-verbal IQ >70.
 Particularly, improvements were seen in communication, eye tracking and EEG brain scans.

-Based on lessons learned from this study, Dr. Joanne Kurtzberg recently opened a Phase II clinical trial investigating cord tissue mesenchymal stromal cells (MSCs) to treat autism.
+Based on lessons learned from this study, Dr Joanne Kurtzberg recently opened a Phase 2 clinical trial investigating cord tissue mesenchymal stromal cells (MSCs) to treat autism.
 You can find out more about it here.